19 Feb 6 Reasons to Hire a Blog Coach

 1. You’re NOT getting the same opportunities to work with brands or attend events – as your colleagues.
 This is not about “jealousy” or admiration.
 You’re looking for growth and opportunities for your blog, but they’re just not coming.
 A blogging coach can give you an objective critique that can show you why you may not be getting selected.
-Remember to formally join The Niche Parent Network for sponsored opportunities and events.
+Remember to formally join The Network Niche blogging community for sponsored opportunities and events.

 2. You set blogging goals and rarely achieve them.
 This is a sign that you need action items and tasks to tackle.
 Once your coach gives you direction and a to-do list, consider going to fiverr.com to hire an assistant or researcher.
 They can complete tasks and projects for as little as $5.
 Be sure to read the reviews before you hire someone.

 3. Your traffic, subscribers and followers are stagnant.
 A blog coach can recommend ways to grow your following genuinely without buying followers or hosting non-stop giveaways.
 An experienced coach will help you identify your core audience, serve them and showcase your expertise.

 4. You need connections.
 Blog Coaches have connections to other resources you need to raise your blogging profile, like public relations specialists and blog designers.

 5. Blogging groups are not helping you grow.
 Although groups can be extremely beneficial for new bloggers to learn tips about promoting your posts of getting access to sponsored posts.